-- Collective Bargaining: It is a process of negotiation between employers and a group of employees aimed at agreements to regulate working salaries, working conditions, benefits, and other aspects of workers' compensation and rights for workers. - Distributive Bargaining: It is a situation where the objectives of the parties on particular issues are in conflict and the outcome represents a gain for one party and a loss for the other. - Integrative Bargaining: It is a situation where the objectives of the parties on particular issues are not fundamental conflict.
+☐ Collective Bargaining: It is a process of negotiation between employers and a group of employees aimed at agreements to regulate working salaries, working conditions, benefits, and other aspects of workers' compensation and rights for workers.

+Distributive Bargaining: It is a situation where the objectives of the parties on particular issues are in conflict and the outcome represents a gain for one party and a loss for the other.

+☐ Integrative Bargaining: It is a situation where the objectives of the parties on particular issues are not fundamental conflict.
 It is the situation in which management and the union work to solve a problem to the benefit of both.
 Most quality of work life changes involve integrative bargaining.

-- 1. Write a short note on the parties of collective bargaining. - 2.
+- 1. Describe the requirements of an effective Collective Bargaining. - 2.
 What is productivity bargaining? - 3.
 Write a short note on bipartisan in agreements.